-Here is a summary list of the five best MySQL monitoring tools:
+Here is a summary list of the six best MySQL monitoring tools:

 - SolarWinds Server & Application Monitor – FREE TRIAL – this tool comes from the market leader in the server monitoring market and works with almost all databases, not just MySQL, allowing for the ultimate integrated database administration experience.

 - Idera SQL Diagnostic Manager for MySQL – FREE TRIAL – a package of database monitoring analysis that includes optimization for MySQL queries and the databases that they run on.
 Available for Windows and Windows Server.

 - Paessler MySQL Monitoring – this is a cloud-based network infrastructure monitoring tool that uses numerous sensors to help administer MySQL databases as well as the hardware and software solutions that support them.

 - ManageEngine Application Manager – here we have a popular suite of software and hardware monitoring tools for enterprise database solutions like Oracle, MS SQL, and MySQL which makes it a great choice for businesses with hybrid data storage systems.

 - Percona Monitoring and Management Tool – this is a free and open-sourced database monitoring, management, and security solution for all flavors of MySQL.